Q. What is Crown land?

 Q. Does the Department of Natural Resources publish a list of land that is for sale?

 A. Crown land in Nova Scotia is generally not for sale because the government owns only a small percentage of the land in the province (less than 30%).
 The Department of Natural Resources only sells Crown land in limited circumstances, primarily where it is in the best interests of the Province.
 Requests are reviewed on a case by case basis.
 If you are interested in purchasing land in Nova Scotia please visit www.mls.ca for a listing of private properties currently for sale.

-Q. Who should I contact about cutting winter firewood on Crown land?
+Q. Who do I contact to report illegal dumping on Crown land?

-A. To make inquiries about cutting firewood on Crown land you should contact the nearest office of the Department of Natural Resources.
+A. To report illegal dumping on Crown land contact the nearest office of the Department of Natural Resources.